bjames/neverthenetwork/pages/automation_concurrency.md

 ### Using the Multiprocessing Library

 Python provides two easy ways to add concurrency to your scripts.
 The first is [threading](https://docs.python.org/3/library/threading.html) and the second is [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
-I use the multiprocessing primarily because it offers an extremely conveniant function called 'Pool'.
+I use the multiprocessing primarily because it offers an extremely convenient function called 'Pool'.
 There are technical reason to use one over the other.
-Python has someting called the Global Interpreter Lock or GIL.
-The GIL prevents more than one thread from controlling the Python interpeter at any given time.
+Python has something called the Global Interpreter Lock or GIL.
+The GIL prevents more than one thread from controlling the Python interpreter at any given time.
 This means that for any CPU bound tasks, threading won't provide much of a speedup.
 The multiprocessing library works around this by spawning one Python process per thread.
 Since Network Automation is IO bound, one could use the threading library, but I don't mind the extra overhead and enjoy the convenience of the pool function.

 #### functools.partial()